Log in to Panopto to create or view recordings.

 Panopto receives course folder information from UW Canvas.
 You will need to publish your Canvas course and click on the Panopto Recordings tab in Canvas to ensure the connection to Panopto.

 If you are not listed as the instructor of record for a course in the UW Time Schedule, you will not have access to the course.
-In order to be listed as the instructor of record you will need to contact your departmental time schedule coordinator.
+To be listed as the instructor of record, contact your departmental time schedule coordinator.

 When will a course I’m teaching become available in Panopto?

 Courses are automatically provisioned well in advance of the beginning of each quarter.
 Canvas courses are generally available as soon as the official Time Schedule for the upcoming quarter is released.
 See more information about course availability.
 In order for your course to become available in Panopto, you must publish your Canvas course.